-Digital processes and experiences continue to increase for healthcare as COVID-19 draws on.
+Digital processes and experiences persist in healthcare as the COVID-19 pandemic draws on.
 For patients, this means paying more bills online and using virtual care options when medical attention is needed but not life-threatening.
 Healthcare providers are changing business operations to enable more digital interactions.
 This includes a shift to remote work to help maintain social distancing and other physical safeguards.
 This heavily digitized “new normal” also presents a new vulnerability for cybersecurity attacks.

 5 Types of Cybersecurity Attacks